 Cell Cycle and Apoptosis

-The main goal of the research group is to elucidate mechanisms involved in vitamin A- and cAMP-mediated regulation of cell cycle and apoptosis in lymphoid cells and mesenchymal stem cells, in order to identify new targets for improved therapy of cancer and certain immune disorders.
+The main goal of the research group is to elucidate mechanisms involved in vitamin A- and cAMP-mediated regulation of cell cycle, DNA damage and apoptosis in lymphoid cells, in order to identify new targets for improved therapy of cancer and certain immune disorders.

 About the group